Sentara Albemarle Medical Center

 Sentara Albemarle Medical Center is a hospital in Elizabeth City, North Carolina.
-The hospital opened in 1914 and moved to its present location in 1960.
+The hospital opened in 1914, moved to its North Road St location in 1960, and its new location on Halstead Blvd extended in August, 2025.

-Sentara Albemarle Medical Center is a 182 licensed bed, full service facility inpatient and critical care, surgical services, diagnostic imaging technology, comprehensive women's care, cardiology, cancer treatment, and rehabilitation services.
+Sentara Albemarle Medical Center is a 90 licensed bed, full service facility inpatient and critical care, surgical services, diagnostic imaging technology, comprehensive women's care, cardiology, cancer treatment, and rehabilitation services.
 It has eight Shared Inpatient/Ambulatory Surgery, three Endoscopy, and two C-Section operating rooms.

-Sentara Albemarle Medical Center has a medical staff of more than 100 physicians, representing nearly 30 specialties, and almost 1,000 employees.
+Sentara Albemarle Medical Center has a medical staff of more than 100 physicians, representing more than 25 specialties, and approximately 750 employees.